 - rice flour for molds or ap flour for rolling

-- In the bowl of a stand mixer or a large mixing bowl, cream together the butter and brown sugar until lightened in color and slightly aerated.
-Add the almond flour and mix until incorporated.
+- In the bowl of a stand mixer or a large mixing bowl, cream together4 oz unsalted butter and 6 oz brown sugar until lightened in color and slightly aerated.
+Add 2 oz almond flour and mix until incorporated.

-- Add the milk to the butter mixture.
+- Add 1 oz whole milk to the butter mixture.
 Add the sifted flour mixture.
 Mix until the dough comes together.

 - Turn the dough out onto a lightly floured surface and knead briefly to form the dough into a ball, wrap and refrigerate at least 2-3 hours or overnight.